hariharan13/Extracting-the-common-vocabulary-between-two-articles-/README.md

 # Extracting-the-common-vocabulary-between-two-articles-
-This program use only python programming without using NLP libraries
+This program use only python programming without using NLP libraries or any complex operations